spinngit/Arduino-Micro-Simple-MIDI-Controller/README.md

 ![image](https://user-images.githubusercontent.com/90672633/133881995-55ecfdb2-9e8d-4911-8a8c-e6558d207940.png)

+6. Set Pitch Bend

-6. So you can pitch up/down with SL-1200 fader, and select Target Deck (A/B) by the toggle switch!
+7. So you can pitch up/down with SL-1200 fader, and select Target Deck (A/B) by the toggle switch!

 <h2>Images</h2>